What is a museum in France?

 A collection unique in the world

-Why a museum act?
+Why a museum law?

-Did you know—that?
+Did you know—did you?

 Four permanent missions